andrewchou949/andrewchou949/README.md

 - 👯 I’m looking to collaborate on: Backend, Frontend, Fullstack or Data related projects.
 - 🤔 I’m open for: any employment opportunities, feel free to reach out for any opportunities.
 - 💬 Ask me about: any of my projects, I'm more than happy to ellaborate more on them.
-- 📫 How to reach me: Preferrably via Email but LinkedIn is fine too.
+- 📫 How to reach me: Preferrably via Email or Text, but LinkedIn is fine too.
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I came from a country where Angkor Wat resides in.